 In 2010 Rev. Faulkner was the Republican candidate for Congress for Harlem’s Congressional district.
-In September 2015 Rev. Faulkner became a Republican candidate for Mayor, and in May 2017 switched to a candidacy for Comptroller.
-He received 22 percent of the vote November 8 2017.
+In September 2015 Rev. Faulkner became a Republican candidate for Mayor, and in May 2017 switched to candidacy for Comptroller.
+He received 22 percent of the vote on November 8, 2017.

-In July of 2018 Rev. Faulkner became the Exec VP for CE National in Philadelphia.
-He oversaw the staff and vision of the Urban initiatives.
-In June of 2019 Rev. Faulkner joined the Philadelphia Council of Clergy and serves as Executive Director, the oldest African American Clergy organization in Philadelphia.
-In March 2020 he became the Pastor for Outreach ministries at Victory Church in Audubon, PA.
-He is member of the Philadelphia Chapter of the NFL Alumni Association.
-He has authored 1 book and completed 4 marathons and has been a frequent commentator for numerous national and local media outlets including CNN, FOX News and MSNBC.
+In July of 2018, Rev. Faulkner became the Exec VP for CE National in Philadelphia.
+He oversaw the staff and vision of the Urban Initiatives.
+In June of 2019, Rev. Faulkner joined the Philadelphia Council of Clergy and serves as Executive Director, the oldest African American Clergy organization in Philadelphia.
+In March 2020 he became the Pastor for Outreach Ministries at Victory Church in Audubon, PA.
+He is a member of the Philadelphia Chapter of the NFL Alumni Association.
+He has authored 1 book and completed 4 marathons and has been a frequent commentator for numerous national and local media outlets including CNN, FOX News, and MSNBC.